-One of the most important aspects of caring for the individual with dementia is maintaining effective communication.
-As the ability to think decreases, the response to feelings often increases (Feil & de Klerk-Rubin, 1992).
+One of the most important aspects of caring for the demented individual is maintaining effective communication.
+As the ability to think decreases, the response to feelings often increases (Feil, 1992).
 Because their cognitive abilities have decreased, persons with dementia present with greater emotional reactions.
 The person with dementia expends a great deal of energy attempting to make sense of their world.
 This is not an easy challenge because of their declining cognitive abilities.
-Those with dementia are often confused by their interpretation of the environment around them.
-They can become anxious and fearful as they attempt to understand their world.
-While this presents a challenge to communicating with the person with Alzheimer's disease, it can also be used to facilitate interventions.
+Those with dementia are often confused by their interpretation of the world around them, they can become anxious and fearful as they attempt to understand their world.
+While this presents a challenge to communicating with the person with Alzheimer's Disease, it can also be used to facilitate interventions.
 There are some simple concepts to follow that will help.

-Always approach the person in a calm, matter of fact, and friendly manner.
+Always approach the person in a calm, matter of fact, friendly manner.
 Individuals with dementia are very sensitive to the emotional state of those around them.
-If you appear to be frustrated or in a rush: the patient will sense that and may become anxious or fearful.
-It is important to pay attention to your own body language and tone of your voice.
-Your body language may say you are relaxed but your tone of voice may be tense.
-The patient with dementia will pick up on your tension and respond with anxiety and agitation.
+If you are frustrated or in a rush, the patient will sense that and may become anxious or fearful.
+It is important to pay attention to your own body language and tone of your voice, your body language may say you are relaxed but your tone of voice may be tense.
+The demented patient will pick up on your tension and respond with anxiety and agitation.

 Identify yourself and address the person by name.
-This simple courtesy helps cue the patient as to who you are and who they are; it will help them focus their attention to you and the task at hand.
+These simple courtesies help to cue the patient as to who you are and who they are; it will help them focus their attention to you and the task at hand.
 Attempt to eliminate distractions such as background noises, including televisions, overhead pages, others' conversations and activities to avoid confusion.
 Make sure you have the person's attention; try to be at eye level and look directly at them.
-Being at eye level helps the patient feel safe.
-If you are standing over them, the patient with dementia may feel overpowered and helpless.
+Being at eye level helps the patient to feel safe, rather than possibly feeling overpowered and helpless, if you are standing over them.
 This direct eye contact also helps the patient focus on what you are saying.
-Don't forget to have the light on your face and not at your back, which would cause your face to be in the dark.
-Also, remember to keep your hands away from your face while you are speaking and don't chew gum or eat while communicating with the patient, as this can be a distraction as well.
+Don't forget to have the light on your face and not at your back so your face would be in the dark.
+Also, remember to keep you hands away from your face while you are speaking and don't chew gum or eat while communicating with the patient, as this can be a distraction as well.

 Speak slowly and distinctly.
-If you talk fast, slow down.
-If your voice has a high tonal quality, lower your voice.
+If you talk fast, slow down and if your voice has a high tonal quality, lower your voice.
 Many older patients lose their ability to hear higher tones as they age.
 Women and children tend to have higher tonal quality voice which makes it difficult for older people with hearing loss to perceive what they are saying.
 Shouting only raises the tonal quality of the voice; by lowering the voice the potential for hearing the conversation will be improved.

 Remember that cognitive ability is impaired.
 Use simple, direct statements in words the patient can understand.
 When giving directions or asking questions, give only one at a time and allow the patient enough time to answer.
-If you feel the need to repeat the question or direction, use the same words.
-Rephrasing the question will confuse the patient and they may think you asked two separate questions.
+If you feel the need to repeat the question or direction, use the same words because rephrasing the question will confuse the patient and they may think they've been asked two separate questions.